sunikko/til-laravel/README.md

 | GET    | /api/tasks/{id} | Get a single task                                    |
 | PUT    | /api/tasks/{id} | Update task (include `secure_token` in request body) |
 | DELETE | /api/tasks/{id} | Delete task (include `secure_token` in request body) |

-### Notes

--   To update or delete a task, you **must include the `secure_token` in the JSON body** of your request.
--   This token is automatically generated when a task is created and returned in the response.
--   Tests are written in `tests/Feature/TaskApiTest.php`.